ch-stark/blog1506/acm/README2.md

 	        image: # set this to you pgpool container image
 	        name: pgpool

-Repeat the above for the standby PostgreSQL server represented by the prefix pg-2, adjusting environment variables accordingly.

-Here is the contents of the Policy Generator configuration file that will be used to ingest all of the files above stored in their respective subdirectories depending on which type of cluster the policy should be executed on.
-Note that all policies will be loaded into RHACM in a disabled state so that they can be enabled only after the DBA has finished with the baseline installation of PostgreSQL on each cluster.
-In our case this was performed using a Helm chart with replicas set to zero.
+Here is the contents of the Policy Generator configuration that will be used to ingest all of the files above and translate them into Policies that RHACM will apply to the managed clusters.
+Note that the Policies are loaded in a disabled state as they should only be enabled by the DBA after PostgreSQL software has been installed.

 	apiVersion: policy.open-cluster-management.io/v1
 	kind: PolicyGenerator